Siniša Mali plagiarism scandal: Reactions

 Mali initially refused to comment on the decision.
 On 15 December 2019 he said he is "targeted by the opposition, so as president Aleksandar Vučić" because they can't "forgive the success" of the two and that he doesn't report to the opposition, but also praising his own economic knowledge and patriotism.
-After Danas newspaper published an article on Mali's biography on the his ministry website where he kept data on his doctorate, he deleted it on 22 December 2019, ten days after the official annulment.
+After Danas newspaper published an article on Mali's biography on his ministry website where he kept data on his doctorate, he deleted it on 22 December 2019, ten days after the official annulment.
 A record of his doctoral studies remained for a while longer on the official government's site, but it was removed later, too.